OliveIsLazy/Project-1.3/How to: GitHub.md

   1. Code, the files and the source code associated with the repo.

   2. Issues, the issues associated with the repo.

   - Has a subcategory which shows what labels an issue can have i.e. bug.
-They are colour coordinated.
+They are colour coordinated. *(stub)*

-  - Also shows Milestones which allows for specific tasks to be set along with a deadline for their completion.
+  - Also shows Milestones which allows for specific tasks to be set along with a deadline for their completion. *(stub)*

   3. Pull Requests, pull requests that need reviewing associated with the repo.